Skip to main content

 Q: How do I know if my child needs special education services?

-A: Signs may include struggling academically despite support, significant behavior challenges, difficulty with social interactions, developmental delays, or a formal diagnosis like autism, ADHD, or a learning disability.
-Request an evaluation if you have concerns.
+A: Watch for academic struggles that persist even with support, significant behavior challenges, trouble with social interactions, developmental delays, or a formal diagnosis such as autism, ADHD, or a learning disability.
+If any of that sounds familiar, request an evaluation.

 Q: Can I request an IEP evaluation even if the teacher hasn't mentioned concerns?

-A: Yes!
-You have the legal right to request an evaluation at any time, regardless of whether the school has concerns.
-Submit your request in writing.
+A: Yes.
+The legal right to request an evaluation at any time is yours, whether or not the school has raised any concerns.
+Just put your request in writing.

 Q: How long does it take to get an IEP in Virginia?

-A: From your written consent for evaluation, Virginia schools have 65 business days to complete the evaluation and hold an eligibility meeting.
-The IEP must be developed within 30 calendar days of eligibility determination.
+A: Once you give written consent for evaluation, Virginia schools have 65 business days to finish the evaluation and hold an eligibility meeting.
+From there, the IEP has to be written within 30 calendar days of the eligibility determination.

 Q: Will my school district pay for private school?

-A: It depends.
-If the school district cannot provide a Free Appropriate Public Education (FAPE) in a public setting, they may be required to pay for private placement.
-This is determined through the IEP process and sometimes requires legal advocacy.
+A: It depends on the specifics.
+When a school district can't provide a Free Appropriate Public Education (FAPE) in a public setting, it may be on the hook for private placement instead.
+That determination happens through the IEP process, and it sometimes takes legal advocacy to get there.

 Finding Your Child's Perfect School

-Virginia has over 113 specialized schools, concentrated mostly in Northern Virginia and the Richmond metro.
-Use the directory to filter by disability type, location, and age range.
+Virginia is home to over 113 specialized schools, most of them clustered in Northern Virginia and the Richmond metro.
+Filter the directory by disability type, location, and age range to narrow down the search.

 Browse All Virginia Special Needs Schools →